 A Philadelphia motorcycle accident lawyer can help if you were seriously hurt in an accident.
 Motorcycle riders have the same rights to the road as other vehicles.
 However, sometimes the drivers of other vehicles fail to share the road or keep a proper lookout for bikers.
 Even the most responsible rider is at the mercy of other motorists.

 In the event of an accident, insurance companies and defense lawyers often defend motorcycle injury claims on the basis that the rider is at fault simply because riding a bike has risks.
-We don’t think that kind of treatment is fair and won’t give up until you are fully compensated for your injuries.
+The Philadelphia motorcycle accident attorneys at the Wieand Law Firm don’t think that kind of treatment is fair and won’t give up until you are fully compensated for your injuries.

 Philadelphia Motorcycle Accident Lawyer with Experience